-You may revoke your IRA within 7 days after you sign the IRA Adoption Agreement by hand-delivering or mailing a written notice to the name and address indicated on the IRA Adoption Agreement.
-If you revoke your account by mailing a written notice, such notice must be postmarked by the 7th day after you sign the Adoption Agreement.
-If you revoke your IRA within the 7-day period you will receive a refund of the entire amount of your contributions to the IRA without any adjustment for market performance, earnings or any administrative expenses.
+You may revoke your IRA within 7 calendar days after your account paperwork has been received by hand-delivering or mailing a written notice to the name and address indicated on the IRA Adoption Agreement.
+If you revoke your account by mailing a written notice, such notice must be postmarked by the 7th day after your account paperwork has been received.
+If you revoke your IRA within the 7 calendar day period you will receive a refund of the entire amount of your contributions to the IRA without any adjustment for earnings or any administrative expenses.
 If you exercise this revocation, we are still required to report the contribution on Form 5498 (except transfers) and the revoked distribution on Form 1099-R.